USC Aiken Pacers: Baseball

-The Pacer baseball program is led by second-year head coach Michael Holder.
-Holder succeeded longtime coach Kenny Thomas, who led the Pacers to nine NCAA Southeast Regional appearances across 22 seasons as head coach.
+Ahead of the 2026 season, former Barton College head baseball coach joins the Pacers, succeeding Michael Holder.
+Holder followed his former boss, Kenny Thomas, who led the Pacers to nine NCAA Southeast Regional appearances across 22 seasons as head coach.

+Longtime Coastal Carolina head coach Gary Gilmore served as an assistant from 1986–1989 and subsequently as head coach at USCA from 1990–1995.

+It was at the end of Gilmore's first season on staff in 1986 that pitcher Roberto Hernández was drafted in the first round of the MLB draft.
+Hernández later made substantial donations to his alma mater, which led to a new baseball stadium being constructed and named in his honor on the university's campus.

 Men's basketball

 The men's basketball program has been led by Mark Vanderslice since the 2015–16 season.

 Women's basketball

-The women's basketball program has been led by Mark Miller since the 2016–17 season.
+The women's basketball program was led by head coach Mark Miller from the 2016–17 season through the conclusion of the 2024–25 season.